-Jennifer Smyer Dickey is a full-time lecturer and the director of the Global Mission Leadership (GML) Initiative at the Diana R. Garland School of Social Work at Baylor University.
-She lived in Northern Sudan for several years after her undergraduate graduation, using social work skills within a congregational context.
-She returned to the US and worked for a missions organization for several years as director of team training and oversight to international relief/development work post the Tsunami in Southeast Asia in 2004 and the Haitian Earthquake in 2009.
+Jennifer Smyer Dickey, PhD, LMSW serves as faculty and director of the Global Mission Leadership (GML) Initiative at the Diana R. Garland School of Social Work at Baylor University.
+After her undergraduate education, she lived in Northern Sudan for several years gleaning from and serving alongside of Sudanese colleagues within social work and congregational contexts.
+Upon return to the US, she worked for a missions organization as director of team training and oversight to international relief/development work post the Tsunami in Southeast Asia in 2004 and the Haitian Earthquake in 2009.

 Dickey’s international relationships built through 15 years of international engagement has forged her deep conviction that international leaders have the unique capacity to transform their communities.
 In line with this vision, Dickey became the Director of the GML initiative at the Garland School in 2008.
 The GML initiative aims to cultivate reciprocal cross-cultural learning and strategic innovation among the Garland School’s students and faculty.
 The GML initiative identifies Christian international leaders to come to study at Baylor who desire to pursue a master of social work degree, are willing to lead and influence the Garland student body in their cultural expertise, and are committed to returning to their home countries upon graduation as catalysts for holistic change.